Drug use: Prescribing for drug use

 Opioid Substitution Therapy (OST) Drug Prescribing - Community

 Drugs used for the treatment of opioid dependence include all those in legacy British National Formulary (BNF) subsection 04.10.03.
-Methadone hydrochloride is the most commonly used pharmacological treatment for opioid dependency in Scotland.
-The Excel file Opioid Substitution Therapy in Scotland 2022/23 (177 Kb) contains information on all drugs used for Opioid Substitution Therapy (OST).
+In Scotland, methadone hydrochloride is the most commonly used pharmacological treatment for opioid dependency.
+The Excel file Opioid Substitution Therapy in Scotland 2023/24 (259 Kb) contains information on all drugs used for Opioid Substitution Therapy (OST).

-Table 1 – Scotland Summary Data shows, for each of the drugs, the number of paid items, gross ingredient costs, defined daily doses (see definition under the ‘Introduction’ tab of the excel file), and the defined daily doses per 1,000 population per day for each year from 2013/14.
+Table 1 – Scotland Summary Data shows, for each of the drugs, the number of paid items, gross ingredient costs, average daily quantity (ADQ), defined daily doses (DDDs) (see definitions in the ‘Introduction’ tab of the excel file), and the defined daily doses per 1,000 population per day for each year from 2014/15.
 Table 2 provides a similar breakdown by NHS Board.
 Table 3 shows the quantities of methadone hydrochloride dispensed at Scotland and NHS Board level.

 OST prescribing analyses to 2017/18 included information on the costs of methadone prescribing.
 Due to quality and completeness issues for fees associated with the supervised consumption of methadone, this information has not been included in subsequent updates of the OST prescribing statistics.
 Following further investigations, it has become apparent that, due to the increasing use of buprenorphine and variations in the way that NHS Boards supply fee information, it is no longer possible to publish comprehensive or robust OST cost information.
 Therefore, until further notice, the OST prescribing statistics will no longer include methadone/OST cost information.
 All enquiries about the financial cost of OST prescribing should be addressed to territorial NHS Boards.

 OST dispensing arrangements in some NHS Boards were modified as a consequence of the introduction of physical distancing measures during the COVID-19 pandemic.
 Such changes were implemented on the basis of local contingency plans, which (following appropriate risk assessment) endorsed changes to the supervision and/or instalment frequency, number and duration of prescription(s) on a case-by-case basis, where necessary and appropriate.
-Nationally, this is known to have led to a decrease in the number of OST items prescribed and a corresponding increase in the duration of OST prescriptions (for example, some individuals normally receiving a prescription for 28 days may have received 56-day prescriptions during the pandemic).
+Nationally, this is known to have led to a decrease in the number of OST items prescribed and a corresponding increase in the duration of OST prescriptions (for example, an increase in 56-day prescriptions).
+As the number of OST items prescribed has not returned to pre-pandemic levels it is possible that some of these arrangements remain in place.

 Key Points: